-1. Whether services not furnished by physician/group are covered by incentive plan.
-If the physician incentive plan does not cover services furnished by physician/group, no further disclosure is required;

-- 2. The type of incentive arrangement (e.g. withhold, bonus, capitation); - 3.
+- 1. Whether services not furnished by physician/group are covered by incentive plan.
+If the physician incentive plan does not cover services furnished by physician/group, no further disclosure is required; - 2.
+The type of incentive arrangement (included but not limited to, withhold, bonus, capitation, any other incentive arrangements that have the potential to hold a physician or a physician group liable for more than 25 percent of potential payments); - 3.
 Percentage of withhold or bonus, if applicable; - 4.
-Panel size, and if patients are pooled, the approved method used; and - 5.
-If the physician/group is at substantial financial risk, the Contractor must report proof the physician/group has adequate stop-loss coverage, including amount and type of stop-loss.
+Panel size, and if patients are pooled, the approved method used; and

+5. If the physician/group is at substantial financial risk, the Contractor must report proof the physician/group has adequate stop-loss coverage, including amount and type of stop-loss.